Frequently Asked Questions

 What AI does this use?

-reFrame™ is powered by Claude Sonnet 4, developed by Anthropic.
-We've specifically trained our prompts around the R³ Framework™ to ensure every reframe embodies REGULATED, RESPECTFUL, REPAIRABLE communication, and around CPI to accurately detect both toxic and healthy patterns.
+reFrame is powered by Claude, developed by Anthropic.
+We've specifically designed our prompts around the R³ Framework to ensure every reframe embodies regulated, respectful, repairable communication, and around CPI to accurately detect both toxic and healthy patterns.

-Can I save my conversations?
+Can I save my reframe history?

 Does CPI work in languages other than English?